sedwardsmarsh/Best-Buy-Bot/README.md

 # RTX 3070 Best Buy Bot

+## TODO
+* make isComplete variable check if a dummy file has been generated, signifying that the item has been purchased

 ## Features
 - Refreshes link until "Add to Cart" button is available
 - Automate entire checkout process